josephwright/beamer/README.md

-Beamer---A LaTeX class for producing presentations
+Beamer - A LaTeX class for producing presentations
 ==================================================

 * See the documentation in doc/beameruserguide.pdf for a user manual.